TheFelix93/ets-to-homeassistant/README.md

 # TheFelix93.rb Custom method for ets-to-homeassistant from Martin Laurent.

-## Now also password protected ETS projects are supported!
+## Now also password protected ETS projects (ETS5 + ETS6) are supported!
 The CMD will prompt for it.
+## In theory ETS6 projects are fully supported, but I only test a small project with one light.
 ## Now with GUI and prebuilt .exe files to enable usage without Ruby dev-env on windows.
 Important: All files and the folder structure is needed so just download whole repo as zip and extract it where you want.
 Exe files can be found in "/bin".
 If you want to execute the command via the GUI you need to run the EtsToHassTheFelix93GUI.exe.
 The exe files must stay in the bin folder for relative pathing.